-Top 10 Covid-19 updates: India hits biggest single-day rise of 25,606 cases; Hong Kong shuts schools
+Top 10 Covid-19 updates: India hits biggest single-day rise of 25,606 cases; recovery rate at 62.42%

 India registered a record single-day increase of 26,506 new cases on Friday morning, pushing the country’s tally to 7,93,802.
 The toll in the country stood at 21,604 with 475 new fatalities.
 More than 4.95 lakh people have recovered.
+The Centre said the recovery has improved to 62.42%.

+A 10-day lockdown will be imposed in Maharashtra’s Pune and Pimpri-Chinchwad cities from July 13 to July 23 due to surge in coronavirus cases.
+Essential services will be allowed during this period.

 Congress leader Rahul Gandhi said the decision to conduct final-year exams was unfair.
 He said the exams should be cancelled and students should be promoted on the basis of their past performance.